omgnetwork/ewallet/apps/ewallet_db/README.md

 # eWalletDB

-eWalletDB (written in code as `EWalletDB` module) is the eWallet's sub-app that allows connectivity to eWallet's database by other sub-apps.
+eWalletDB (a.k.a the EWalletDB module in the code) is the eWallet's sub-app that allows connectivity to the eWallet's database by other sub-apps.

-This is a part of eWallet's umbrella app.
-Please start this app by starting the umbrella app rather than this specific app.
+This is a part of the eWallet umbrella app.
+You can start this sub-application by starting the global umbrella application rather that this one specifically.

 ## Naming conventions

-In order for any developers to start interfacing with eWalletDB quickly, easily and without ambiguity, it is important to follow a naming convention when naming functions.
-The recommendation is as follows:
+In order for any developers to start working with eWalletDB quickly, easily and without ambiguity, it is important to follow a naming convention when naming functions.
+The conventions used throughout the project are described below:

 ### Functions